Meskwaki: Iowa

 In 1851 the Iowa legislature passed an unprecedented act to allow the Meskwaki to buy land even though they had occupied it by right before and stay in the state.
 American Indians had not generally been permitted to do so, as the U.S. Government had said that tribal Indians were legally not US citizens.
 Only citizens could buy land.

-In 1857, the Meskwaki purchased the first 80 acre in Tama County; Tama was named for Taimah, a Meskwaki chief of the early 19th century.
+In 1857, with money raised from selling crafts and stockpiling their treaty annuities, the Meskwaki were able to buy the first 80 acre in Tama County from the Butler Farm for US$1,000; Tama was named for Taimah, a Meskwaki chief of the early 19th century.
 Many Meskwaki later moved to the Meskwaki Settlement near Tama.

 The U.S. government tried to force the tribe back to the Kansas reservation by withholding treaty-right annuities.
 Ten years later, in 1867, the U.S. finally began paying annuities to the Meskwaki in Iowa.
 They recognized the Meskwaki as the "Sac and Fox of the Mississippi in Iowa".
 The jurisdictional status was unclear.
 The tribe had formal federal recognition with eligibility for Bureau of Indian Affairs services.
 It also had a continuing relationship with the State of Iowa due to the tribe's private ownership of land, which was held in trust by the governor.

 For the next 30 years, the Meskwaki were virtually ignored by federal as well as state policies, which generally benefited them.
 Subsequently, they lived more independently than tribes confined to Indian reservations regulated by federal authority.
 To resolve this jurisdictional ambiguity, in 1896 the State of Iowa ceded to the Federal government all jurisdiction over the Meskwaki.